Latest student and alumni dramatic writing news:

 Designed for mature people who wish to obtain the MFA (a terminal degree, like the PhD), the Spalding program features intellectual stimulation, emotional support, and the opportunity to do a great deal of writing with individualized instruction from a professional teacher-writer.
 Our students and faculty come from all parts of the U.S. as well as some foreign countries.
 Our youngest entering student was twenty-two; our oldest graduate was eighty-two.

 Summer residency destinations (past and upcoming) include London/Bath (2008), Barcelona (2009), Buenos Aires (2010), Rome/Tuscany (2011), and Paris (2012).

 In addition to features discussed above, all the Spalding MFA semesters include

 ● the opportunity to apply for TV and screenwriting scholarships/assistantships or federal student loans

 ● a choice of housing accommodations

-Application deadlines are January 15 for the spring semester, February 1 for the summer semester, and July 1 for the fall semester.
+Application deadlines are February 1 for the spring and summer semesters and July 1 for the fall semester.

 What Our Graduates Say